OpenDigitalWorks/CatchmentAnalyser/README.md

 The tool provides a catchment network output based on the original network layer with cost information on every origin.
 If checked the tool will generate the network as a temporary layer or as a shapefile using the browse button.
 By default the output network is renderer using the cost to the nearest origin.

 **Catchment polygon**:
 The tool provides a catchment polygon output for each origin and each specified cost.
 If checked the tool will generate the polygons as a temporary layer or as a shapefile using the browse button.
-By default the output polygons are rendered as grey opaque areas.
+By default the output polygons are rendered as grey translucent areas.

 **Run**:
 Pressing the run button will activate the analysis for all the current settings.